-The Local News Data Hub, launched at Toronto Metropolitan University in winter 2020, is a collaborative data journalism project that involves students and faculty from the School of Journalism in partnership with the Canadian Press wire service.
+The Local News Data Hub, launched at Toronto Metropolitan University in winter 2020, is a collaborative data journalism project that involves students, early career journalists and faculty from the School of Journalism in partnership with the Canadian Press wire service.
 It is a response to the erosion of local journalism at a time when many local newsrooms lack the capacity to produce data-informed stories.

-The reporting team, consisting of student data journalists and student data analysts supervised by Toronto Metropolitan University faculty, identifies government and other data with the potential to generate local stories.
-Once a dataset is identified and the basic reporting is completed, Data Hub reporters write a story template and then use a document/data merge tool to populate the template with data and produce customized stories for specific communities.
-The local stories produced using this basic application of automated journalism are then posted on the LNDH website and shared with the Canadian Press wire service for distribution to CP clients across the country.
+The Data Hub’s reporting team consists of data journalists and data analysts who are either students or recent graduates.
+Working under the supervision of faculty at Toronto Metropolitan University, they identify government and other data with the potential to generate local stories for more than one community.
+Once a dataset has been analyzed and preliminary reporting has been completed, the Data Hub team reports and writes data-informed local stories, a process that in most cases involves producing one or more story templates that are then customized with data/content for specific communities.
+The local stories are posted on the LNDH website and available at no cost to any local news organization.
+Stories are also shared with the Canadian Press wire service for distribution to CP clients across the country.

 The Data Hub initiative was inspired by the BBC’s Shared Data Unit, which has been generating community coverage since 2017.
 It produces data-based national stories accompanied by “story packages” that provide partner newsrooms with clean data and guidance on how to produce local versions of the story.
 We also drew upon the approach adopted by RADAR News (Reporters and Data and Robots) out of the U.K., which bills itself as the world’s only automated local news agency.
 RADAR says its five journalists have filed more than 400,000 stories since it launched in 2018 with a supporting grant from Google’s Digital News Innovation Fund.
 Its process is to “analyse data, discover its stories and develop a tailored algorithm to generate copy in hours, not days or weeks.”